ryanshepps/website/content/coop_work_reports/valueconnect.md

 Start ups are very fast paced.
 Before I knew it, I get moved to a new project and am no longer working on the mobile app.
 I am unsuccessful in completing this goal.

-## Add Integration Tests to the Mobile App. ❌
+## Add Integration Tests to the Mobile App ❌

 **Technology**: [Detox](https://github.com/wix/Detox), Pipelines, [React Native](https://reactnative.dev/docs/getting-started).